nedbat/byterun/README.rst

 * Experiment with additional opcodes, or ways to change the run-time environment
 * Use as a sandboxed environment for trying pieces of execution
 * Have one Python program that runs multiple versions of Python bytecode.
-  For a number of things you can run Python 2.5 or 2.6 bytecode from inside Python 3.7;
-  No need to install Python 2.5 or 2.6!
 * Use in a dynamic fuzzer or in coholic execution for analysis

 The sandboxed environment in a debugger I find interesting.
 Since